KauzClay/docs-tap/troubleshooting-tap/troubleshoot-install-tap.hbs.md

 [support](https://tanzu.vmware.com/support).

 1. Repeat these diagnosis steps for any other packages that failed to reconcile.

-## <a id='eula-error'></a> Failure to accept an End User License Agreement error

-You cannot access Tanzu Application Platform or one of its components from VMware Tanzu Network.

-**Explanation**

-You cannot access Tanzu Application Platform or one of its components from VMware Tanzu Network before accepting the relevant EULA in VMware Tanzu Network.

-**Solution**

-Follow the steps in [Accept the End User License Agreements](../install-tanzu-cli.md#accept-eulas) in _Installing the Tanzu CLI_.

 ## <a id='contour-error-kind'></a> Ingress is broken on Kind cluster